 A new NOAA dataset of wind forecasts could help the energy industry identify which offshore areas in the United States have the best potential for wind resource development.
 The data from this study, just published in the journal Wind Energy, could pinpoint areas of reduced risk and ultimately help minimize the cost of offshore wind power.

-“This dataset provides information on turbine hub-height wind speeds in areas off the coasts where measurements are very sparse or nonexistent,” said study lead author Eric James, a scientist at the Cooperative Institute for Research in Environmental Sciences at the University of Colorado Boulder working in NOAA’s Global Systems Division.
+“This dataset provides information on turbine hub-height wind speeds in areas off the coasts where measurements are very sparse or nonexistent,” said study lead author Eric James, a scientist at the Cooperative Institute for Research in Environmental Sciences at the University of Colorado Boulder working in NOAA’s Global Systems Laboratory.

 “Reducing uncertainty could improve companies’ bottom line,” added Melinda Marquis, Program Manager for Atmospheric Science for Renewable Energy at NOAA.

 Offshore wind energy currently provides about 10 GW (1 GW= 1 billion watts) of electricity in Europe.
 In the United States, only a single 30‐MW (1 MW= 1 million watts) wind farm near Block Island, Rhode Island is currently operating.
 To accelerate the development of technologies used for offshore wind, the U.S. Department of Energy (DOE) has laid out a strategy for offshore wind development.
 Part of that strategy is identifying areas with a large wind resource—a prospecting process that requires high-quality wind measurements at the height of the wind turbines.

 It's expensive and difficult to measure wind properties over the ocean at the height of wind turbine rotors.
 So wind energy scientists and operators use a workaround: They get wind estimates from the output of computer weather models, called numerical weather prediction models.
 If that output were known to be accurate, scientists and operators could rely on those wind estimates, instead of deploying costly instruments.